nekudo/shiny_blog/README.md

 ## Features

-* __Markdown based:__ Article and page contents can be written using markdown or markdown-exta syntax.
+* __Markdown based:__ Article and page contents can be written using markdown or [markdown-extra](https://michelf.ca/projects/php-markdown/extra/) syntax.
 * __Theme support:__ Create your own theme to adjust the layout of your website.
 * __Category support:__ Blog articles can be sorted into various categories.
 * __RSS feeds:__ Separate RSS feeds for all articles and article-categories are available.